-This instruction represents a left shift of registers 8 and 9 using a shift factor of 6.
+This instruction represents a right algebraic shift of registers 8 and 9 using a shift factor of 3.
 The shift factor has been coded directly.
-As a result, 6 bits, 111100, are shifted out of the register on the left.
-Vacated bit positions on the right are replace by 0's.
+As a result, 3 bits, 000, are shifted out of the register on the right.
+Vacated bit positions on the left are replace by 1's (the sign bit is negative).
 This is illustrated in the diagram below.
+The condition code is set to 1, indicating that the resulting binary integer is negative.